kohlhofer/Crossings/chapters/chapter-02.md

 He stands a moment, coffee and salt heavy in the sack.
 Metal rings somewhere, hammer striking, then quiet.
 Through dusty glass, Ada sweeps the counter, each stroke measured.

-A woman waits in road-side shade, arms crossed, watching the sky.
-Dark hair, plain dress, still as stone.
-She doesn't look as he passes.
-Mara, perhaps.
-Morning light catches in her hair.
+Morning light catches dark hair like a blessing.
+Mara stands road-side, arms crossed against the world, still as weathered stone.
+Her eyes hold the sky's secrets as he passes.

-He shifts the parcel, feels the weight of coffee and salt.
-Coffee might last a week.
-Salt will last longer.
-The morning stretches ahead—purchases to store away, work to find.
+Coffee and salt settle against his hip, a rhythm for walking.
+One will last a week, the other longer.
+Morning stretches its arms wide—work to find, life to store away in careful measures.

-Behind him, the store settles into its familiar scents of dust and molasses.
-The dog finds deeper shade.
+Dust and molasses embrace the store he leaves behind.
+In deeper shadows, the dog dreams of kindness.